CharlieWagner/DamageReport/README.md

 This is my first project in Godot, made in 14 days and roughly 70 nonconsecutive hours for the Acerola Jam 0.
-(This project is made with the non-C# version of godot 4.2.1 so use that if you want to open it)

 All assets made by me unless included in the credits.